Starting secondary/upper school in September 2022

 - If you apply after the closing date you are far less likely to get a place at one of your preferred schools

-- If you are moving house during the application process, refer to Applying for a school place whilst moving home (PDF, 11.9MB)
+- If you are moving house during the application process, refer to the Applying for a school place whilst moving home section of the parents guide

 - If your preference is to attend a school outside of Milton Keynes, you are still required to apply via Milton Keynes Council